 I don’t know why WordPress is not centering that image.
+While Netvantage does WordPress SEO services, we don’t do WordPress website development.
 I’m not a true developer.
 I’m a Jack-of-all-Trades-Master-of-None hack that can bludgeon crap together and often make it work.
 Sometimes it even looks good!
 So let’s dig in.
 Here’s the code listed in that article for that particular image:

 As you can see someone applied a center alignment using the standard WordPress image tools…and and that should have done it…but it didn’t.
 If I had to guess, I would say that something might be hosed in the CSS on the site.
 Truly though, I don’t know and it’s not worth the time to look into it because I can (you can, we all can) force a fix that is dead simple and just takes a few seconds to implement.
 All we have to do is add: